stesta/stesta.github.io/_posts/2013-09-10-recursion-using-c-lambda-expressions.markdown

 No, no, no...
 We know better... recursion is the correct way to go.
 For whatever reason recursion hurts the brain and you can never quite seem to remember how to do it correctly.
 The reason for that?
 Recursion just doesn't seem to ever lend itself to readability.
 If we can read something clearly we can understand it more easily.
-Using lamba expressions and linq help us get that clarity.
+Using lambda expressions and linq help us get that clarity.
 Take the example below...

 <script src="https://gist.github.com/stesta/c512058a138b8d9ac1d6.js"></script>